Invariant quantile regression for heterogeneous environments: Illustration and Numerical Experiments

-In this model, $x_1$ and $x_2$ exert standard linear causal effects on the outcome, while the effect of $x_3$ is activated only when the noise variable $u_4^{(e)}$ exceeds its $q$-th quantile.
-Consequently, the causal influence of $x_3$ manifests primarily in the upper tail of the conditional distribution of $y$ (when $q>0.5$), while its contribution to the conditional mean is comparatively weak.
-This design replicates scenarios in which certain causal effects arise primarily in the tails of the outcome distribution.
-We then examine the number of selected variables from the true support $S^*=\{1,2,3\}$.
-We set $q=0.8$ or $0.9$, fix the hyper-parameter $\gamma=20$, and report the number of variables selected by EILLS and KSFIQR (with quantile levels $\tau\in\{0.5,0.6,0.7,0.8,0.9\}$ and set bandwidth $h=\sqrt{\tau(1-\tau)p\gamma/n_*}$ using Gaussian kernel as before) under varying sample sizes $n\in\{100,200,300,400,500,700,1000,1500,2000\}$.
+In this model, $x_1$ and $x_2$ exert standard linear causal effects on the outcome, while the effect of $x_3$ is activated only when the noise variable $u_4^{(e)}$ exceeds its $q$-quantile in Model~3 under case (i) and Model~3 under case (ii), and only when $u_4^{(e)}$ falls within the interval $[z_{0.65},z_{0.75}]$ in Model~3 under case (iii).
+Consequently, the causal influence of $x_3$ is confined to a specific region of the conditional distribution of $y$: the upper tail in Model~3 under case (i) and Model~3 under case (ii), and a narrow interior quantile band in Model~3 under case (iii), while its contribution to the conditional mean remains relatively weak.
+This design captures scenarios in which causal effects are localized within specific regions of the outcome distribution, such as the upper tail or an interior quantile band, rather than being uniformly manifested.
+We then examine the number of selected variables indexed by the true support $S^*=\{1,2,3\}$.
+We fix the hyper-parameter $\gamma=20$, and report the number of variables selected by EILLS and KS-IQR (with quantile levels $\tau\in\{0.5,0.6,0.7,0.8,0.9\}$, bandwidth $h=\sqrt{\tau(1-\tau)p\gamma/n_*}$, and a Gaussian kernel) under varying sample sizes $n\in\{100,200,300,400,500,700,1000,1500,2000\}$.

-From Figure~\ref{fig4}, we observe that both EILLS and KSFIQR with quantile $\tau<q$ fail to consistently include all variables in $S^*$.
-Only when $\tau\geq q$, all variables in $S^*$ can be reliably selected, provided that the sample size $n$ is sufficiently large.
-In general, under Model~3, the correct identification of causal variables improves as the quantile levels increase to $q$, especially above $q$.
+From Figure~\ref{fig4}, we observe that both EILLS and KS-IQR with quantile level $\tau<q$ fail to consistently include all variables indexed by $S^*$ under Model~3 under case (i) and Model~3 under case (ii), whereas KS-IQR with $\tau\geq q$ reliably selects the full support given sufficiently large $n$.
+In Model~3 under case (iii), KS-IQR with quantile $\tau=0.7$ outperforms other choices, as this quantile level is closest to the active region $[z_{0.65},z_{0.75}]$ of the causal effect.
+These results suggest that the ability to correctly identify causal variables improves when the chosen quantile level aligns with the region of the outcome distribution where the causal effect is concentrated.